 It was not until centuries later that significant developments in the techniques used for dental implants were made.

-Developments in Dental Implant Techniques
+VIDEO Developments in Dental Implant Techniques

 In the eighteenth century, some researchers began to experiment with using gold and alloys to make dental implants.
 However, these did not prove to be very successful.